tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_getting_started_section.md

 ## Hello World tutorials

-In developer documentation, one common section is a Hello World tutorial.
+In developer documentation, one common topic type is a Hello World tutorial.
 The Hello World tutorial holds a user's hand from start to finish in producing the simplest possible output with the system.
 The simplest output might just be a message that says "Hello World."

 Although you don't usually write Hello World messages with the API, the concept is the same.
 You want to show a user how to use your API to get the simplest and easiest result, so they get a sense of how it works and feel productive.
 That's what the Getting Started section is all about.